borgmatic-collective/borgmatic/README.md

 <img src="https://projects.torsion.org/witten/borgmatic/raw/branch/master/static/borgmatic.png" width="150px" style="float: right; padding-left: 1em;">

-borgmatic (formerly atticmatic) is a simple Python wrapper script for the [Borg](https://borgbackup.readthedocs.org/en/stable/) backup software that initiates a backup, prunes any old backups according to a retention policy, and validates backups for consistency.
+borgmatic is a simple Python wrapper script for the [Borg](https://borgbackup.readthedocs.org/en/stable/) backup software that initiates a backup, prunes any old backups according to a retention policy, and validates backups for consistency.
 The script supports specifying your